Singapore Ballet: Repertoire

 The company's repertoire ranges from classical to contemporary ballet, from world-renowned choreographers.
-They have also done several full-length ballets in their history with The Nutcracker, Coppelia, Cinderella, Giselle, Madame Butterfly, La Sylphide, Romeo and Juliet, Swan Lake, Sleeping Beauty, Don Quixote and the contemporary work Reminiscing the Moon, choreographed by Boi Sakti, commissioned for the opening of the Esplanade in 2002.
+They have also done several full-length ballets in their history with The Nutcracker, Coppélia, Cinderella, Giselle, Madame Butterfly, La Sylphide, Romeo and Juliet, Swan Lake, The Sleeping Beauty, Don Quixote and the contemporary work Reminiscing the Moon, choreographed by Boi Sakti, commissioned for the opening of the Esplanade Theatre in 2002.

-In 2010 the company performed Giselle in Victoria Theatre and a new staging of Sleeping Beauty at the Esplanade Theatre in December.
-SDT adds four to six new works in each season coming from choreographers such as Val Caniparoli, Edwaard Liang, Nils Christe, Kinsun Chan, Timothy Harbour, Christina Chan, Timothy Rushton, Alice Topp, Ma Cong, Loughlan Prior, Natalie Weir, Paul Knobloch, as well as the children's ballet Peter and Blue's series created especially for young audiences by the company's Artistic Director, Janek Schergen.
+In 2010, the company performed Giselle in the Victoria Theatre and a new staging of The Sleeping Beauty at the Esplanade Theatre in December.
+SDT adds four to six new works in each season coming from choreographers including Val Caniparoli, Edwaard Liang, Nils Christe, Kinsun Chan, Timothy Harbour, Christina Chan, Timothy Rushton, Alice Topp, Ma Cong, Loughlan Prior, Natalie Weir, Paul Knobloch, as well as the children's ballet Peter and Blue's series created especially for young audiences by Schergen.

 SDT presented company premieres of George Balanchine's ballets Concerto Barocco, Serenade, Allegro Brillante, Divertimento No. 15, Theme and Variations, Rubies, and The Four Temperaments between 2009 and 2017.